ViBES: A Conversational Agent with Behaviorally-Intelligent 3D Virtual Body

 \subsection{Text-to-Motion}

 As discussed in Sec.\ref{sec:method}, most text-to-motion benchmarks operate in the skeletal HumanML3D representation rather than expressive rotation formats.
-For fair comparison, we instantiate a ViBES variant that outputs HumanML3D tokens and train it on the HumanML3D training split without external data.
-We compare against state-of-the-art baselines—MotionGPT\cite{jiang2023motiongpt}, LoM~\cite{chen2025language}, and MoMask~\cite{guo2024momask}—with qualitative examples in Fig.~\ref{fig:quality_t2m}.
-Benefiting from the pretrained language backbone, ViBES exhibits stronger linguistic grounding and handles rare or long-form instructions more reliably.
-See more in Supp. video.
+For a fair comparison, we instantiate a ViBES variant that outputs HumanML3D tokens and train it on the HumanML3D training split without using external data.
+We compare with strong baselines, including MotionGPT~\cite{jiang2023motiongpt}, LoM~\cite{chen2025language}, and MoMask~\cite{guo2024momask}, and provide qualitative examples in Fig.~\ref{fig:quality_t2m}.
+Benefiting from the pretrained language backbone, ViBES shows stronger linguistic grounding and handles rare or long-form instructions more reliably.